NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Shadow Lodge Defector.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in the Deception skill and the Underworld Lore skill.
-You gain the [[Feats/Lie to Me|Lie To Me]] skill feat.
+You gain the [[Lie to Me|Lie To Me]] skill feat.

 * * *